 - In the wake of nude or intimate images, as well as personal information, shared in the Marines United Facebook group, Congresswoman Speier introduced and passed a UCMJ article criminalizing the nonconsensual sharing of intimate images.

-In the Fiscal Year 2020 National Defense Authorization Act, Congresswoman Speier prioritized preventing and addressing military sexual violence.
-She successfully included numerous provisions that include:
+In recent years, Congresswoman Speier has prioritized preventing and addressing military sexual violence.
+She successfully included numerous provisions in the annual defense policy legislation that include:

-- A provision that would redefine unlawful command influence in order to prevent appeals courts from needlessly overturning sexual assault convictions.
+- A provision that would redefine unlawful command influence to prevent appeals courts from needlessly overturning sexual assault convictions.

-- An expansion of the Special Victims’ Counsel Program to afford more attorneys, paralegals, and resources for victims, as well as the creation of legal counsel for domestic violence victims.
+- An expansion of the Special Victims’ Counsel Program to afford more attorneys, paralegals, and resources for survivors of sexual violence, as well as extension of the program to support survivors of domestic violence.

 - Requiring the services to craft advisory sentencing guidelines for determining criminal punishment, similar to the guidelines used in the federal system.
 The absence of guidelines in the military system creates unjust discrepancies between sentences for similar crimes.